 What would be your number one piece of advice for a CIO?

-Roy: Stop believing that there are any “silver bullets” or that saying you’re adopting a particular framework or methodology is going to “fix everything.”
+Roy: Stop believing that there are any “silver bullets” for CIOs or that saying you’re adopting a particular framework or methodology is going to “fix everything.”
 Everything won’t ever be fixed; concentrate on what must be fixed (and don’t let the first dominate, or you won’t have time for the second).
 Realize that new efforts require new skills, new goals, and new resources.
 Remember that the reasons IT exists are to serve people and produce business results.

 James: With the combination of digital transformation and the increasing cadence of change, the onus is on the CIO to radically change the structure of the IT department to eliminate the silos and focus on customer engagement.